mhwalsh/lecture-guides/git-lit.md

 ### Github
 Github is a web application built on top of git.
 It adds some additional functionality and some nice UIs (user interfaces) to make things easier to read.
 The main benefit is it easily helps us collaborate with other developers.
 We can put our code up on Github and others can collaborate on the project, use our code as an example, or give us feedback on what we are writing.

-You may here people say "remote repository" this is what Github is.
-A place not our our computer where we can store our code.
+You may hear people say "remote repository" this is what Github is.
+A place not on our computer where we can store our code.

 There are other similar services.
 Github is just one that is popular and we will be using during the workshop.